ZezhouWang1/GraphRA/README.md

 pip install ogb
 ```
 # User Guide
-Each python file is corresponding to a specific task (link prediction or node classification) for specific dataset.<br>
+Each python file is corresponding to a specific task (link prediction or node classification) on the specific dataset.<br>

+LP-Cora.py: Link Prediction task of the Cora dataset. <br>

+LP-Pubmed.py: Link Prediction